-The craft room was built in 2011 with the aim of teaching the girls the basic skills needed to repair their uniform and design and make their own clothes.
-Only a small number of the girls that attend St Michael’s will be able to go on to secondary school, due to the cost.
-Therefore this is the last opportunity for us to give these girls other skills to take with them when they leave primary school.
+The Sewing/Craft Room was built and equipped in 2011 to teach the girls basic sewing skills to repair their uniform + clothing and if interested to start to learn how to make their own clothes.
+Only a small number of the girls that attend St Michael’s will go on to secondary school.
+Sewing gives the girls who do drop out of education a skill to take with them when they return to their homes.

-If you have any old knitting needles or fabric that you no longer require, then we will be able to find it a happy home in Uganda.
-Get in touch with us.
+If you have any knitting needles, wool, fabric and haberdashery that you no longer require, then we will be able to find a happy home for them in the craft room.
+Please get in touch with us through our Contact Page.

 © 2018 | Friends of St Michaels Uganda